wmde/wikibase-release-pipeline/deploy/docs/updating.md

 The Wikibase image switched from version 4.x.x to 5.x.x.
 This upgrades the MediaWiki version used by Wikibase from 1.43 to 1.44.
 Please read the [MediaWiki UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_44/UPGRADE).

 Please, note that the `.env` file now requires setting `METADATA_CALLBACK`.
-Find more details about it in `template.env`.
+Find more details about it in `.env.example`.

 </p></details>